hashicorp/terraform-website/content/source/docs/cloud/registry/publish.html.md

 ## Publishing a New Module

-To publish a module, navigate to the modules list with the "Registry" button and click the "Publish" button in the upper right and then the "Module" button that appears under it.
+1. Click the "Registry" button in the main navigation bar.
+Then click the "Publish" button and select "Module" in the dropdown.

 ![Terraform Cloud screenshot: the "registry" button and the "+Add Module" button](./images/publish-add-button.png)